gruntwork-io/docs/docs/foundations/iac-foundations/architecture.md

 - **Pipelines** - This workflow will be used by the `infrastructure-live-access-control` repository to manage access control infrastructure in response to changes in the repository in a GitOps fashion.

-  While the permissions for this workflow are largely read-only when proposing access control changes, the workflow will have the ability to make changes to relevant access control infrastructure when changes are merged.
+  While the permissions for this workflow are largely read-only when proposing access control changes, the workflow also has the ability to make changes to relevant access control infrastructure when the changes are merged.

 ## `infrastructure-modules`